NTB45/NTB45.github.io/README.md

 ### Support or Contact

-Message me at discord at KuudereEnthusiast#5201 or pm me at https://www.reddit.com/user/KuudereEnthusiast or mail me at ntb45@pm.me or at progamerracist@hornynig.ga
+Message me at discord at KuudereEnthusiast#5201 or pm me at https://www.reddit.com/user/KuudereEnthusiast or mail me at ntb45@pm.me or at fastestracist@cockandballtorture.tk